German Shepherd Now

 Cost breakdown:

-• Diagnosis: X-rays and orthopedic exam, $200–$500
+• Diagnosis: X-rays and orthopedic exam, $200–$500 (estimate)

-• Conservative management: Joint supplements, weight management, pain medication, physical therapy, $500–$1,500/year
+• Conservative management: Joint supplements, weight management, pain medication, physical therapy — no single authoritative annual figure exists; budget a recurring cost and confirm with your vet

-• FHO (femoral head ostectomy): $1,000–$2,500 per hip
+• FHO (femoral head ostectomy): roughly $1,000–$3,000 per hip (estimate)

 How common is hip dysplasia in this breed compared to others?